 - Anxiety – Since alcohol is considered a depressant, it slows down the brain’s nervous system activity levels.
 Combining the physical stressors of alcohol addiction with lower levels of brain activity, individuals often feel an increased sense of anxiety.
 Symptoms include nightmares, discontent, and restlessness.

-- Changes in Personality – Drinking alcohol excessively often creates drastic changes in a person’s personality.
-Normal personal characteristics change or disappear and are replaced with feelings of anger, or narcissistic behavior.
-Alcohol chemically alters the body’s serotonin levels, which are responsible for signaling mood changes to a person’s brain.
+- Changes in Personality – Drinking alcohol excessively often creates extreme variations in a person’s personality.
+Normal personal characteristics change or disappear and are replaced with feelings of anger or narcissistic behavior.
+Alcohol chemically alters the body’s serotonin level, which is responsible for signaling mood changes to a person’s brain.

 - Denial – The most common characteristic from consuming too much alcohol is denial.
 Alcohol addicts deny they have a problem or that they are dependent on alcohol.
 The effects are similar to those who abuse illegal or prescription drugs.

 Alcoholism treatment is the best option for anyone who is struggling with the adverse effects of their compulsive drinking.
 Learn more about our programs today by calling our toll-free number.